Tim Henman

 Timothy Henry Henman (born 6 September 1974) is a British former professional tennis player.
 He was ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP) during the early 2000s.
-Henman won 15 career ATP Tour titles (eleven in singles and four in doubles), including the 2003 Paris Masters.
+Henman won 15 career ATP Tour titles (eleven in singles and four in doubles), including a Masters event at the 2003 Paris Masters.
 A serve-and-volley player, he was the first British man to reach the singles semifinals of Wimbledon since Roger Taylor in the 1970s.
 Henman reached six major semifinals, and earned a 40–14 win-loss record with the Great Britain Davis Cup team.

-Henman was the British No. 1 player in 1996 and again from 1999 to 2005.
-He is one of the most successful British players of the Open Era, winning $11,635,542 in prize money.
-In the 2004 New Year Honours, he was appointed an OBE.

 Henman started playing tennis before the age of three, and began systematic training in the Slater Squad at eleven.
-After suffering a serious injury which affected him for the better part of two years, he began touring internationally as a junior and achieved some successes.
-He rose quickly up the ATP rankings, and by 1996 had reached the quarterfinals of Wimbledon.
-For most of his career, Henman was considered a grass court specialist, reaching four Wimbledon semifinals in the five years between 1998 and 2002.
-He also achieved considerable success on hard courts early in his career, with his first title on the top tier ATP tour won in Sydney with a straight sets win over Carlos Moya.
+After suffering a serious injury, he began touring internationally as a junior with some success.
+He rose quickly up the ATP rankings, and in 1996 reached the quarterfinals of Wimbledon.
+For most of his career, Henman was considered a grass court specialist, reaching four Wimbledon semifinals between 1998 and 2002.
+He also achieved considerable success on hard courts early in his career.
 He became comfortable on clay only later in his career, when in 2004 he reached the semifinals of the French Open.
-Henman retired from professional tennis in late 2007, but remains active on the ATP Champions Tour (a tour for former professional tennis players).
+Henman retired from professional tennis in late 2007, but remained active on the ATP Champions Tour (a tour for former professional tennis players).